ACADEMIC AND PASTORAL SUPPORT IN KS3 & KS4

 |Student Support Manager for Key Stage 4||Mrs A Robinson|

-In addition there is a School Counsellor and a number of staff trained in counselling and first aid.
+In addition there is a School Counsellor and a number of staff trained in first aid.

 The Learning Centre provides support for students facing barriers to their learning, including those with Special Educational Needs.
 Teaching Assistants provide additional support for these students within lessons, and at other times.